 Genome content and genetic elements within genomes.
 Genome variation and its effects within and between species.
 How genomes influence phenotype.
 Bioinformatic methods used for analysis of genomes.

-GENE 315 explores eukaryote genomes and genomic variation and is, thus, highly relevant for all students interested in modern genetics.
+GENE 315 explores eukaryote genomes and genomic variation, and is highly relevant for all students interested in modern genetics.
 The central theme of genomic variation links the various modules within the lecture course, which sit alongside laboratory streams designed to reinforce the concepts being taught in class.
 This includes coverage of both laboratory-based experimental genetics techniques, along with computational methods for the analysis of genetic data.

 - GENE 311